Mayur-Shashidhar/Mayur-Shashidhar/README.md

 💡 Love to study about Full Stack Web Development, Artificial Intelligence and Machine Learning, Cyber Security

-💻 Currently working on MERN Stack projects and check out my portfolio : https://smayur.vercel.app/
+💻 Currently working on MERN Stack projects and AIML projects

 🌱 Learning DSA in C